-Giving advice to dog owners as a pet store owner
+Advising dog parents as a pet store owner

 If your client is changing their pet’s diet, it is important to discuss a gradual change of pet food over a period of 5-7 days, and sometimes even 2 weeks.
 This can be done by replacing 15%-25% of the old food with the new diet until only the new diet remains.

-Make sure dog owner knows the importance of gradually introducing new dog food.
+Make sure dog owner knows the importance of gradually introducing new food.